mmethner/graphene/README.md

 I'd like to thank:

 * Dotan Nahum [@jondot](http://twitter.com/jondot) and his contributers for building the original graphene
-* Lev Dragunov[gardster](https://github.com/gardster/graphene) for his graphene fork with progress bars
+* Lev Dragunov [gardster](https://github.com/gardster/graphene) for his graphene fork with progress bars

 # Contributing